Academic Handbook Operations

 Other Types of Waste

-1. Confidential waste – needs to be shredded with an appropriate cross shredder which is compliant with the General Data Protection Regulation 2016/679 and will then be treated as dry material waste.
+1. Confidential waste needs to be shredded with an appropriate cross shredder and will then be treated as dry material waste.
 Periodic activities that require large amounts of confidential waste disposal may be handled under separate arrangements.
 Members are to liaise with Facilities in the arrangement of a third-party secure destruction service.

-3. Batteries – receptacles for their collection are available on Campus.
-Facilities have arrangements with an external provider for the recycling of this waste.
+3. Batteries: Receptacles for their collection are available on Campus; Facilities has arrangements with an external provider for the recycling of this waste.

-5. Waste Electrical and Electronic Equipment – all waste electrical and electronic equipment is handled by the IT department.
+5. Waste Electrical and Electronic Equipment: All waste electrical and electronic equipment is handled by the IT department.
 The University will look to reuse, redistribute or recycle any electronic waste.
-The University will consider if electronics can be repaired to be used by other staff or students, or look to donate used electronic equipment to schools or charities, or finally – dispose of any electrical waste using a licensed authorized treatment facilitator in compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive.
+The University will consider whether electronics can be repaired to be used by other staff or students, or look to donate used electronic equipment to schools or charities, or finally – dispose of any electrical waste using a licensed authorised treatment facilitator in compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive.

 Additional Information